Top Summer Activities for Families

 Elding offers daily, 3-hour whale-watching tours from Reykjavik's harbor (9900 ISK / $90 USD for adults; 4950 ISK / $40 USD for children 7-15; and free for ages 0-6).

-In Iceland where it snows more than half the year, dog sledding has always been used to travel over the ice and snow.
-You can experience dog sledding on the Langjokull Glacier, which includes a stimulating 60-minute ride on a sled pulled by these well-trained Greenland Huskies.
+In Iceland, which can have a layer of ice in places for much of the winter, dog mushing has always been used to travel over the ice, snow, and even dry land.
+You can experience dog mushing along the south coast of Iceland, which includes a stimulating 45-60-minute ride on a sled pulled by these well-trained Greenland Dogs.

-The tour company Dog Sledding offers tours and the sleds are driven by professional mushers, giving you time to take in the impressive scenery.
-Expect to pay 17900 ISK ($140 USD) for adults and 8950 ISK ($72 USD) for children ages 4 and up, which includes thermal overalls and gloves.
+The tour company Dog Sledding offers tours and the sleds/carts are driven by professional mushers, giving you time to take in the impressive scenery.
+Expect to pay 19,900 ISK ($190 USD) for adults and 13,900 ISK ($133 USD) for children ages 6 and up.

 #5 Get up close to the massive icebergs